grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 They got some of each, a mounded plate full of long-grained rice with bits of clove and chopped peas and cardamom scattered in it.
 Their plates were stacked on steel trays splotched with rust, and a couple of pieces of large crispy flat bread were piled on.
 Percy handed the tall man at the end of the counter a couple of coins from her satchel and they sat down at a chipped Formica table amid the mild roar of basso-voiced dock worker conversations.

 Shakes ripped off a piece of the bread and passed it to his other hand while he blew on the tips of his fingers.
 He moved the bread back to the first hand, and then piled a good amount of white rice and green spinach onto it before leaning in and shoving half the wad into his gaping mouth.
+He picked up a fork with his free hand and helped guide even more of the pile into his gullet.

-While he was chewing, Percy brought him up to speed.
+While he was chewing with bulging cheeks, Percy brought him up to speed.
 "So I have locked down this job rumor I mentioned.
 Turns out to pay well.
 Really fucking well."

-He grunted acknowledgment and nodded, too busy eating to look up.

-"Thing is, it's kinda risky.
+Percy dropped the heavy satchel full of coins on the table in front of Shakes.
+Though when a couple of other patrons turned around to look for the source of that particular sound she realized it was stupid move, so she leaned in and whispered the next bit so only Shakes could hear.
+"Not to be dramatic, but this is only two-thirds of the payment for this job."

+Shakes eyes widened.
+He poked at the satchel with the handle end of his fork.
+"Better put that away."

+"Before I do, I want to get settled up with you."
+She removed a handful of coins from the satchel and arranged them in a few neat stacks on the table in front of Shakes.
+"Is that about the hull rate for the _Gnat_?"

+Shakes used his fork to divide off one of the smaller stacks.
+"The remainder there is about right.
+After you cover my fuel oil resupply costs, we can all our work together settled."

+"Right.
+Just pass the bill for the fuel oil over to me when you have the _Gnat_ ready to go.
+So the thing about this new job is, it's kinda risky.
 Might attract some attention from one Authority or another."

 "Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.
 I assumed that job is behind that sub ramming you."